How to Take a Big Bite Out of Dental Costs

-Regardless of a dentist’s charges, the cost of dental care will be high if you are overtreated.
-Some ways to keep costs down:
+Regardless of a dentist’s charges, dental care costs will be high if you are overtreated.
+Some ways to keep control of expenses:

 Do your part.

-Good preventive care is by far the best way to save money.
-Regular brushing, flossing, and professional cleanings will help you avoid future expenses for treatment and restorations.
+Good preventive care—regular brushing, flossing, and professional cleanings—will help you avoid future expenses for treatment and restorations.

 Evaluate whether recommended services make sense.

-Look for signs of individually tailored treatment—for instance, scheduling different intervals between visits depending on the patient’s propensity for dental disease, and calling for a complete X-ray survey no more than every three years, unless special circumstances require more frequent examination.
+Look for signs of individually tailored treatment—for instance, scheduling different intervals between visits depending on the patient’s propensity for dental disease or calling for a complete X-ray survey no more than every three years, unless special circumstances require more frequent examination.

 Get a second opinion.

-Probably the most underused consumer tool in dentistry, a second opinion before a costly procedure can ensure you get appropriate, reasonably priced care.
-Consult a dentist who is independent of your regular dentist.
-If opinions differ, weigh each dentist’s reasons—and possibly solicit still another opinion.
+The most underused consumer tool in dentistry is to get a second opinion before undergoing a costly procedure.
+To ensure you get appropriate, reasonably priced care, consult a dentist independent of your regular dentist.
+Weigh any differences of opinion.
+If you’re still unsure, consult a third dentist.

 If you switch dentists, have the new practice obtain your records.